Snowy albatross

-The wandering albatross, snowy albatross, white-winged albatross or goonie (Diomedea exulans) is a large seabird from the family Diomedeidae, which has a circumpolar range in the Southern Ocean.
-It was the last species of albatross to be described, and was long considered the same species as the Tristan albatross and the Antipodean albatross.
-A few authors still consider them all subspecies of the same species.
-The SACC has a proposal on the table to split this species, and BirdLife International has already split it.
-Together with the Amsterdam albatross, it forms the wandering albatross species complex.
+The snowy albatross (Diomedea exulans), also known as the wandering albatross, white-winged albatross, or goonie, is a large seabird from the family Diomedeidae; they have a circumpolar range in the Southern Ocean.
+It is the largest species of albatross and was long considered to be the same species as the Tristan albatross and the Antipodean albatross.
+Together with the Amsterdam albatross, it forms the wandering albatross species complex, which some began referring to more recently as "snowy".